 Adding voiceover is a great way to explain a challenging graphic or to propel the learner through the course at a particular pace.
 Try not to use voiceover to narrate text that is displayed on screen, not only is it a frustrating experience for your learner, the redundancy actually interferes with their ability to digest the information.

 These are welcomed additions like drag and drop, multiple choice, matching, etc. They are short activities that get the mind moving and stretching in a different rhythm than the rest of the course.
 Like an active rest.
 It's a great way for the learner to test their knowledge a bit and keep them engaged.

-Gating is essentially preventing a learner from accessing a piece of content until they’ve met certain criteria.
+Gating is essentially preventing a learner from accessing a piece of content until they've met certain criteria.
 When gating, part of the course is off limits to the learner.
-An assessment might be a part of this, for example, and if the learner doesn’t score 80% or higher on a quiz they can’t move to the next part of the course.
-Gating a course is all about setting the pace so your learners don’t miss important information.
+An assessment, for example, might be a part of gating and if the learner doesn't score 80% or higher on a quiz they can't move to the next part of the course.
+Gating a course is all about setting the pace so your learners don't miss important information.

 Depending on the subject, graphics can be a critical component to learning in a course.
 These are the graphs, charts, and diagrams we design to simplify and clarify information that would otherwise be very confusing.